Tag archive for: covid

 Group photo of the graduating class with the Dean at the Jardin des Plantes.

-Graduation ceremony for students, who will be divided into four groups, with their families and friends.
+Graduation ceremony for the students, who will be divided into four groups, along with their families and friends.

 Check out our selection of photos from the day!

 A COVID-19 cluster has recently been identified within the Faculty.
-It currently affects second- and third-year medical students in Montpellier.
-Find all the measures relating to this cluster here.
+It currently involves second- and third-year medical students in Montpellier.
+Click here for all the measures related to this cluster.

-Suspension of in-person classes for DFGSM2-3 and DFGSMa2-3 at the Montpellier site
+Suspension of in-person classes for DFGSM2-3 and DFGSMa2-3 students at the Montpellier campus

-Due to the current health situation and the very high number of students testing positive for COVID-19 in the DFGSM2 class at the Montpellier campus, the decision has been made to cancel ALL in-person classes for DFGSM2-3 & Ma2-3 at the Montpellier campus ( lectures, tutorials, and practicals) starting on Wednesday, September 16, 2020 throughWednesday, September 30,2020.
+Due to the current health situation and the very high number of students who have tested positive for COVID-19 in the DFGSM2 class at the Montpellier campus, the decision has been made to cancel ALL in-person classes for DFGSM2-3 and Ma2-3 at the Montpellier campus ( lectures, tutorials, and labs) effective Wednesday, September 16, 2020 throughWednesday, September 30, 2020, inclusive.

-DFGSM2 classes will continue to be held in person at the Nîmes campus, where they will be recorded and then posted on Moodle so that students can access them.
+DFGSM2 classes will continue to be held in person at the Nîmes campus, where they will be recorded and uploaded to Moodle so that students can access them.

-This decision means that all DFGSM2-3 & DFGSMa2-3 students enrolled in Montpellier must stay at home and must not under any circumstances go to university premises (faculties, university library, Crous, etc.).
+This decision means that all DFGSM2-3 and DFGSMa2-3 students enrolled in Montpellier must stay at home and must not, under any circumstances, go to university facilities (faculties, university libraries, CROUS offices, etc.).

 We are counting on everyone’s cooperation to limit the spread of the virus.

-Any COVID contact must be reported to your school administration.
-Find the full procedure to follow in the event of suspected or confirmed COVID cases here.
+Any confirmed COVID-19 exposure must be reported to your academic office.
+You can find the full procedure to follow in the event of suspected or confirmed COVID-19 cases here.

-The Faculty management reminds everyone that masks must be worn in ALL university premises, both outdoors and indoors, including the library and study rooms.
-This is to protect everyone's health.
+The Faculty administration reminds everyone that masks must be worn in ALL university facilities, both indoors and outdoors, including the library and study rooms.
+This is essential to protecting everyone’s health.

-Aware of the cost that purchasing masks can represent, the University of Montpellier is currently organizing the distribution of two washable masks to each student in its community.
-The schools are currently organizing to distribute these masks as soon as possible.
+Recognizing the cost that purchasing masks can entail, the University of Montpellier is currently distributing two reusable masks to every student in its community.
+The academic departments are currently making arrangements to distribute these masks as soon as possible.

 University Library

-Below you will find the opening hours for the university libraries and study rooms on all of our campuses from September 2020 onwards!
+Below you will find the opening hours for the university libraries and study rooms across all our campuses starting in September 2020!

 University libraries

-All university libraries on our three campuses (UPM, BH, Nîmes) will reopen on August 31, 2020, and remain open until October 16 during their usual hours.
+All university libraries on our three campuses (UPM, BH, Nîmes) will reopen on August 31, 2020, and remain open through October 16 during their regular hours.

-Extended hours (evenings and weekends) will resume for the relevant university librariesstartingMonday, October 19.
+Extended hours (evenings and weekends) will resume at the relevant university librariesstartingMonday, October 19

-In light of the health crisis, library capacity has been reduced in order to comply with social distancing recommendations.
-Hand washing at the entrance and before handling any documents, wearing a mask at all times, following traffic directions, and maintaining physical distancing will be mandatory in all university libraries.
+Due to the health crisis, library capacity has been reduced to ensure compliance with social distancing guidelines.
+Handwashing upon entry and before handling any materials, the mandatory wearing of masks at all times, designated traffic flow paths, and adherence to physical distancing will be required in all university libraries.

 Workrooms

-Study rooms on all campuses will reopen to students on August 31, operating according to their usual schedules.
+Study rooms on all campuses will reopen to students on August 31 during their regular hours.
 Masks must be worn at all times.

-NWe remind you that for everyone's safety, Masks must be worn in all Faculty and University buildings. libraries and study rooms included.
-We thank our students and visitors for respecting this rule and practicing social distancing to limit the spread of the virus.
+NWe would like to remind you that for everyone’s safety, Masks must be worn in all Faculty and University facilities, including libraries and study rooms.
+We ask our students and visitors to follow this rule and practice social distancing to help limit the spread of the virus.

 PASS and PACES